 At age 16, Amy Fisher began an affair with auto-mechanic Joey Buttafuoco.
 On May 19, 1992, Fisher shot Buttafuoco's wife, Mary Jo, in the head but she survived the attack.
 Fisher was arrested for the crime and served seven years in prison.
 After release, Fisher became a columnist for the Long Island Press, and wrote her autobiography.
 In recent years Fisher has been appearing in adult films.

-Author, infamous person.
-Born Amy Elizabeth Fisher in Merrick, New York, on August 21, 1974, to an Italian American mother and Jewish American Father.
+Author, criminal and infamous personality Amy Elizabeth Fisher was born in Merrick, New York, on August 21, 1974, to an Italian American mother and Jewish American father.
 In May 1991, at the age of 16, Fisher met Joey Buttafuoco at his auto shop and they soon started a sexual affair.
-In August of 1991, while still carrying on the affair, Amy Fisher told Buttafuoco she needed money, and he suggested she begin work at an escort agency.
+In August of 1991, while still carrying on the affair, Fisher told Buttafuoco she needed money, and he suggested she begin work at an escort agency.
 While working as a prostitute, Fisher asked Buttafuoco to leave his wife Mary Jo.
 Buttafuoco refused.

 On May 19, 1992, Amy Fisher went to the Buttafuoco home in Massapequa, New York.
 Fisher rang the doorbell, and when Mary Jo Buttafuoco answered the door, Fisher shot her in the head.
 Mary Jo was severely injured, but survived the attack.
 She was able to identify the clothing worn by Fisher—a t-shirt from her husband's auto shop—which helped her to identify her assailant.